Table of Contents

 Taj Mahal Quartzite

-This light beige stone with light brown veins, takes its name from one of the most icon monuments in India because of their color similarities.
-Taj Mahal has gained its popularity due to its light marble look and unprecedented performance in high traffic areas.
+This light beige stone with light brown veins takes its name from one of the most iconic monuments in India because of their color similarities.
+Taj Mahal Quartzite has gained its popularity due to its light marble look and unprecedented performance in high traffic areas.
 While it comes with a hefty price tag of roughly $220 per square foot installed, this one-of-a-kind material is sure to turn heads of anyone who enters your home.

 One of a Kind Quartzites